andysalerno/andysalerno_src/content/posts/another-one.md

 ## Step 3: Simplify

-Why does this "simple" theme include google analytics and disqus?
+Why does this "simple" theme include google analytics, disqus, and javascript auto day/night theme detection?

 I should gut it of all the stuff I don't need...